1Bazzelle/Deeper/README.md

-My current semester project.<br/>
+My third-semester project.<br/>
-For that reason, many many things are not in their final state and some features don't work yet.

 In Deeper, you descend into the ocean with your submarine with a collection of missions.
 These missions will require you to return to the research station with a picture of a specific fish.<br/>
 Upon mission completion, you will receive Funds and Research Points.<br/>
-With Funds you will be able to upgrade the submarine to allow e.g. for venturing deeper into the ocean with one of the depth upgrades.
+With Funds you would be able to upgrade the submarine to allow e.g. for venturing deeper into the ocean with one of the depth upgrades, although for the reason of me being the only programmer and the team deciding that other features would have priority over the submarine upgrades, this did not make it into the game.
-Research Points unlock information about the fish, of which you captured the pictures.
+Research Points unlock information about the fish, of which you captured the pictures, which you can find in the Journal.

-What currently works:
-- most UI elements (except Mission Completion Screen, Journal, and Upgrades Tab)
-- Submarine Movement
-- Taking/Saving Pictures
+Key Features are:
-- Boid schooling behaviour + Obstacle Avoidance + Target Point Seeking
+- Boid Algorithms + Obstacle Avoidance + Target Point Seeking + Dynamic Selection of Leader Boids to guide their school
-- not the Continue button in the main menu, please press New Game always
+- Taking/ Saving/ Evaluating Player-Taken Pictures
+- Use of UI Toolkit

 Submarine Controls:<br/>
-WASD/Shift/Space: Submarine Movement<br/>
+WASD/ Shift/ Space: Submarine Movement<br/>
 E: Switch to Mounted Camera

 Mounted Camera Controls:<br/>
 WASD: Mounted Camera Movement<br/>
-Scroll: Zoom in/out<br/>
+Scroll: Zoom in/ out<br/>
-Space: Take Picture
+Space: Take Picture<br/><br/>
+Tab: Open/ Close Journal